Project

 Actions #11

-Updated by OatmealDome about 2 years ago
+Updated by OatmealDome almost 3 years ago

 I plan to submit a Technical Support Incident to Apple in cooperation with Slippi's macOS maintainer (rymc) at some point.
 This will get an Apple engineer to look at the issue, but it might be a while still before the issue is resolved.